 Iron deficiency is something usually associated with women, however it is the world’s number one nutritional disorder according to the World Health Organisation.
-A lack of iron can lead to the condition anemia, the symptoms of which include tiredness, looking pale, headaches and hair loss in both men and women.
+A lack of iron can lead to the condition anaemia, the symptoms of which include tiredness, looking pale, headaches and hair loss in both men and women.

 How To Identify And Avoid Iron Deficiency